mc-wiki/minecraft-mod-heywiki/README.md

 > You need to install [Mod Menu](https://modrinth.com/mod/modmenu) to access the config menu on Fabric.

 - If confirmation is required to open the wiki page: default is true
+- If confirmation is required to open the wiki page when you are using an [command](#commands): default is false
 - Which wiki language you prefer, overriding your game language: default is your game language
 - (For Chinese users) Which Chinese variant you prefer, overriding your game language: default is your game language
 - The keybind to open the wiki page: default is H
 - Reach distance: default is 5.2 blocks (same as creative mode reach)
-- Whether fluid is allowed: default is false
+- Whether you are allowed to look up fluid: default is false

 ### Commands